StrangeRanger/linux-security-scripts/README.md

 4. **Backup configurations**: Keep copies of any modified configuration files.

 > [!WARNING]
-> The SSHD hardening script modifies SSH configuration.
+> The SSHD hardening script modifies SSH configurations.
 Ensure you have alternative access to your system before applying changes in production environments.

 ## Tested On